InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/diet.md

 Rather than the normal staples, the alchemical staples are:
+- the eternal stock
+- spices such as: nutmeg
+- flowers such as: passion flower, dandelion
+- acids from citrus and fermented foods
-- vegetables, predominantly cooked
+- vegetables, predominantly cooked such as: ginger, tumeric
+- fruits such as: lemons and cherries
+- mushrooms
-- seeds such as: flaxseeds, hempseeds, chia seeds
+- seeds such as: flaxseeds, hempseeds, chia seeds, morning glory seeds
 - nuts such as: peanuts, pistacchios, cashews

-- fruits such as lemons and cherries
-- mushrooms
-- acids from citrus and fermented foods
+Meals are eaten slowly, and in silence;
+each bite is chewed excessively.
+The meals are rich and necessarily have some number of herbs and/or spices.

 Timing:
 - Caffeine, such as coffee, tea and chocolate should be taken early in the day.
 - Cherry tea and cherry juice should be taken late in the day.

-Foods such as cherries and coffee must have periods of break to reset the tolerance.
+Foods such as cherries, morning glories and the various caffienated foods must have periods of break to reset the tolerance.

-A day in the life with dietary schedule:
+A day in the life with dietary schedule...

 Starting before Sunrise:
 - Dream Journal